 Prices are around £150 for gaming to £250 minimum for films.

-There are plenty of places to jump on a yacht for the day – the best spots are the Solent, Hamble River, Portsmouth and Brighton.
-Most of these have great routes from the capital, so they are a good option for many who can get there.
+There are plenty of places to jump on a yacht for the day!
+Some of the best spots are The Solent, Hamble River, Portsmouth and Brighton.
+Most of these have great routes from the capital, so you don’t need to think too much about travel!

 Cost-wise, a 37ft yacht + skipper is about £200 per person, season dependent.